-- If your child is under 4 months of age and you have concerns about hearing, contact the Service Provider in your area who will arrange for a hearing screening in your community.
+- If your child is under four months of age and you have concerns about hearing, contact the Service Provider in your area who will arrange for a hearing screening in your community.

 - If your child is between 4 months and 24 months and may have a risk factor for permanent childhood hearing loss, contact the Service Provider in your area who will assist you in completing the referral.

-Referral Process – How to Access the Grandview Infant Hearing Program
+Referral Process – How to Access the Grandview Kids Infant Hearing Program

-For all general inquiries, information on additional resources, or to speak with a team member about initiating a referral, families are able to call or email Service Navigation at Grandview Children’s Centre.
-Our team will be pleased to answer your questions and connect your child with the appropriate services to meet their needs.
+For all general inquiries, information on additional resources, or to speak with a team member about making a referral or eligibility criteria, please visit our Referral Page.
+Our Service Navigation team will happily answer your questions and connect your child with the appropriate services to meet their needs.